ttscoff/bunch/bunch-files/variables.md

 ## Using Variables {#usingvariables}

-Once a variable has a value, you can use it in your Bunch or Snippet by adding a placeholder in the format `${variablename}`.
-Remember that spaces are removed and the name will be lowercase, regardless of casing and spacing in the key you defined.
+Once a variable has a value, you can use it in your Bunch or Snippet by adding a placeholder in the format `${variable name}`.
+Remember that spaces are removed and the name will be lower case when looking up the variable's value, regardless of casing and spacing in the key you defined, so `${Variable Name}` is the same as `${variablename}`.

 In a Bunch or Snippet that might look like: